What is Animal (Equine) Welfare?

-Animal welfare refers to the state of the animal; the treatment that an animal receives is covered by other terms such as animal care, animal husbandry, and humane treatment.
-Protecting an animal’s welfare means providing for its physical and mental needs.
+Animal welfare refers to the state of the animal; the treatment that an animal receives is covered by other terms such as animal care, animal husbandry, and humane treatment in training programs.

 Knowing the boundaries of equine welfare and abuse